 - The direct costs of medical office visits, diagnostic studies, and therapeutic services

 - Indirect costs are both long- and short-term and include decrease in productivity, absenteeism, and premature death.
-Estimates for both direct and indirect costs for 2008 were $147 billion.
+Researchers estimate that over $147 billion are spent annually on the direct and indirect costs associated with obesity.

 Find out what women really need.